AakashDave/Weather_Analysis_Python/README.md

 # Dataset
 The dataset used in this analysis includes the following columns:

-Date/Time: The date and time of the record.
+Date/Time: The date and time of the record. \n
-Temp_C: Temperature in degrees Celsius.
+Temp_C: Temperature in degrees Celsius. \n
-Dew Point Temp_C: Dew point temperature in degrees Celsius.
-Rel Hum_%: Relative humidity in percentage.
+Dew Point Temp_C: Dew point temperature in degrees Celsius. \n Rel Hum_%: Relative humidity in percentage. \n
-Wind Speed_km/h: Wind speed in kilometers per hour.
+Wind Speed_km/h: Wind speed in kilometers per hour. \n
-Visibility_km: Visibility in kilometers.
+Visibility_km: Visibility in kilometers. \n
-Press_kPa: Atmospheric pressure in kilopascals.
-Weather Condition: Description of the weather condition.
+Press_kPa: Atmospheric pressure in kilopascals. \n Weather Condition: Description of the weather condition.